kbase/narrative/docs/design/job_architecture.md

   * `message` - string, some message about the error

 `job-info` - contains information about the current job
-  * `jobId` - string, the job id
   * `jobInfo` - object, the job information object (see the **Data Structures** section below)

 `job-logs` - sent with information about some job logs.
-  * `jobId` - string, the job id
   * `logs` - the raw message data from the kernel. (see the **Data Structures** section below)
-  * `latest` - if truthy, then these are the latest logs, if falsy, then they don't have to be the latest logs.
   * `error` - if exists, the log request has thrown an error.
 The error key contains the error details.

 `job-status` - contains the current job state